junwatu/video-summarizer-nodejs-griddb/blog/README.md

 VITE_API_URL=http://localhost:3000
 ```

-Every time you change the `APP_BASE_URL` you need to rebuild the project also.
+Every time you change the `VITE_API_URL` you need to rebuild the project also.
 Please run this command in the `app` folder if you change that variable:

 ```shell
 npm run rebuild